Updated January 2020

 Do your kitchen cabinets feel a little bit unfinished?
 Or maybe don’t quite reach your ceiling, leaving a weird gap?
-Well, today we’re gonna show you how we installed crown molding to give our upper cabinets a simple DIY upgrade.
+We’ll gonna show you how we installed crown molding to give our upper cabinets a simple DIY upgrade.
 It’s one of my favorite, easy kitchen projects – and we completed it in just 3 hours!

-Why We Added Molding To Our Upper Cabinets
+Why We Added Crown Molding To Our Kitchen Cabinets

 When we finished our kitchen reno last year we decided to forgo any crown molding on the top of our upper wall cabinets because we decided we liked the clean, modern look of the square edge.
 Plus we had never installed crown molding before, so I think we were subconsciously too intimidated to try.